braedenbucher/ascii-sandbox/README.md

 Second, the previous canvas coords from 3d coords (called XX and YY) were entirely incorrect in the previous code, and mapped the location blocks needed to start printing at 1 char to the right.
 I have updated the draw function's texture printer to refled the 1 char alignment difference.

 Third and most importantly, the math to plot the canvas coords is fixed.
 It takes the 3d coords, spits out the upper-leftmost corner of the texture, and never runs out of bounds of the canvas.
+Renderer usable.

 ## Major Updates - 4/28
 To update the limited capability of the code and optimize it's performace, I am reworking the math needed to run the draw() function.
 To start, the canvas has been on a set size this entire time.
 Doing the math, I updated the constructor to initialize a canvas that fits the necessary block chars perfectly(Based on a block being 3 chars on x, 2 chars on z, and 1 char on y).
 This breaks the function as the math to take 3d coordinates and print them on a 2d canvas now no longer works and repeatedly throws out of bounds errors.
 Renderer currently unusable